-In 1933 the Ihagee Camera Works in Dresden showed the first Exakta single lens reflex camera for 127 size roll film, followed by the first Exakta for 35 mm motion picture film in 1936.
+The SLR concept is quite old.
+It dates back to large format cameras of the 1880s.
+Huge, bulky cameras.
+The Ihagee Camera Works of Dresden, Germany, showed the first Exakta single lens reflex camera for 127 size roll film in 1933.
+It was followed by the first Exakta for 35 mm film in 1936.
 The cameras still had waist level finders.
-The Dresden Zeiss-Ikon works introduced a pentaprism finder in their new Contax S SLR in 1949.
-Victor Hasselblad in Sweden had made his 1600 F medium format SLR in 1948.
+It was the Dresden Zeiss-Ikon works that introduced the pentaprism finder in their Contax S SLR in 1949.
+Victor Hasselblad made his Hasselblad 1600 F medium format SLR in 1948.

 The SLR, the single lens reflex camera, was moving in.
-It showed several advantages: exchangeable lenses, extension rings for shorter object distances.
-The TLR could only focus to short object distances with close focus lenses, the Rolleinars.
-The strength of Rolleinars was limited to 3 for image quality reasons.
+It showed several advantages: exchangeable lenses, exchangeable film magazines, extension tubes for macro-photography.
+The twin lens reflex (TLR) of the Rollei factory could only focus to short object distances with close focus lenses, the Rolleinars.
+The power of the Rolleinars was limited to 3 for image quality reasons.
 That limitation did not exist for extension tubes.

 Early attempts 1953 - 1957

 The advance of the SLR, especially the Hasselblad, had not gone unnoticed in Brunswick, the home of the Rolleiflex TLR.
 In 1953 Mr Heidecke, the technical director, ordered a team of his construction bureau lead by Richard Weiss to design and develop a medium format SLR camera.
-The Rolleiflex SLR should avoid a known problem of the Hasselblad.
+The Rolleiflex SLR should avoid a known problem of the SLR.
 The mirror has to clear the back of the lens when swinging up and that means a mirror limited in size.
 Too short for long lenses and using lenses with long focal lengths was the whole point of opting for the SLR design.
 Richard Weiss invented a mirror that folded down in two parts instead of swinging up.
-The design was innovative but complicated.
-Another problem was that a mirror at the bottom of the camera does not close the finder.
+The design was innovative but complex.
+Another problem was that a mirror on the bottom of a camera does not close the finder.
+An additional blind was needed.
 Eventually this idea was dropped.